Top 10 Best Radar Detectors for 2017, Buyer’s Guide

 If you do a lot of driving in the city, this is a top pick.
 It’s great for the highway too of course but really shines in the city.
 Great features, awesome customer service, and it continues to get better thanks to continued firmware updates.
-If you don’t need arrows and you’re cool with pressing a button to teach it where false alerts are around town, this is a great choice.
+If you don’t need arrows and you’re cool with pressing a button to teach it where false alerts are around town, this is a great choice and it has become my prefered day-to-day detector.
 Click here to purchase.

 Escort Passport Max